-Which is why, as Yesware discovered, it takes an average of five cold call attempts to close a sale, yet 70% of salespeople give up after they don’t get a reply to the first email.
+Yesware also discovered that it takes an average of five attempts to close a sale, yet 70% of salespeople give up after they don’t get a reply to the first email.

 The internet is filled with plenty of follow-up email templates.
-But most likely, they aren’t going to deliver the results you expect.
+But most aren’t going to deliver the results you expect.

-So what are these typical follow-up emails?
-They usually sound like this:
+So what are these typical templates?
+They usually sound something like this:

 I didn’t hear back from you last week when I was looking for the appropriate person managing the content marketing of [Business Name].
 If it makes sense to talk, let me know how your calendar looks.
 If not, who is the appropriate person?